 Many cities are profiled in the Innovation Cities™ Analysis Report, however, it's purpose is to outline a framework and elements you may need to build an urban innovation economy.

 How do I get a detailed report on a specific city?

-You can order a detailed single city data-set on any city from 2thinknow.
+You can order a detailed City Data Audit on any city from 2thinknow.
 This includes 162 city indicators of data, with evidence for each score, a variety of goodies.